JohnCoker/thrustcurve3/lib/README.md

 This directory contains shared utility code used by various other modules.

+## Crawlers

+The __crawlers__ module contains a small database of robot user agents which is consulted to determine if the current request is from a crawler/robot/spider.

 ## Errors

 The __errors__ module contains methods for formatting and reporting errors.